-International Student Scholarship
+International Undergraduate Student Scholarship (Out-of-State Tuition Waiver)

 - The scholarship will be awarded on the basis of demonstrated academic ability, evidence of extracurricular involvement, and financial need.

-- Maintain appropriate immigration status at all times
+- Maintain immigration status at all times

 - Obey immigration regulations, university policy, state and local laws